Tuesday 9 July 1940

 |The He-59 forced down at Goodwin Sands on 9 July 1940.|

 US Military: US Marine Corps Captain Kenneth W. Benner takes over the military presence on Midway Atoll, relieving Captain Samuel G. Taxis.

-British Government: The House of Commons approves a £1,000 Millions line of credit for war expenditure.
+British Government: The House of Commons approves a £1,000 Million line of credit for war expenditure.

 The Admiralty claims credit for sinking the French battleship Richelieu during recent Operation Catapult.
 The claim technically is correctly, but the Richelieu has settled in very shallow water and is quickly repaired and refloated.

-Pierre Laval, French vice-PM, announces that the Republic will become "a Fascist form of government, which I have long admired."
+Pierre Laval, the French vice-PM, announces that the Republic will become "a Fascist form of government, which I have long admired."
 This is the first time any member of the Vichy government has openly admitted to Fascist leanings.
-The new national slogan, "Work, Family and Fatherland," is adopted.
+The new national slogan, "Work, Family, and Fatherland," is adopted.

 The Armistice Commission announces that all German POWs in French custody have now been released.

 German Government: Berlin announces that Romania is under German protection.